 The following are some of the typical costs associated with purchasing a home in Toronto.

-- Legal fees - usually range from $650.00 plus HST, upwards, plus disbursements.
+- Legal fees - usually begin at $650.00, plus HST, plus disbursements.
 A real estate lawyer will provide you with details.

 - Disbursements - for a city tax certificate, city zoning reports, city engineering report, sheriff's certificate, registry office searches, deed registration, mortgage registration, copies, postage, long-distance calls, etc.

 - Survey - (not applicable in Condominiums) If no recent survey is available, a new one will cost between $700 and $1,000.
 Fees for larger and recreational properties vary.
 You will need individual quotations on surveying any property.

 - Adjustments - These are the monies owed as prepayments for taxes, hydro, gas, fuel oil, etc.